Part of the Suffolk Local Offer for Learners with SEND

 |Local Offer||SEND Policy||SENDIASS|

-Welcome to our SEND information report, which is part of the Suffolk Local Offer for learners with Special Educational Needs (SEN).
-All governing bodies of maintained schools and maintained nursery schools and the proprietors of academy schools have a legal duty to publish information on their website about the implementation of the governing body’s or the proprietor’s policy for pupils with SEN. The information published must be updated annually.
+Welcome to our SEN information report, which is part of the Suffolk Local Offer for learners with Special Educational Needs and disabilities (SEND).
+All governing bodies of maintained schools and maintained nursery schools and the proprietors of academy schools have a legal duty to publish information on their website about the implementation of the governing body’s or the proprietor’s policy for pupils with SEND.
+The information published must be updated annually.
 The required information is set out in the SEND code of practice, which can be found here: https://www.gov.uk/government/publications/send-code-of-practice-0-to-25

 At Kessingland Church of England Primary Academy, we are committed to working together with all members of our school community.
 This local offer has been produced with pupils, parents/carers, Governors, and members of staff.
 We would welcome your feedback and future involvement in the review of our offer, so please do contact us.
 The best people to contact this year are:

 Name of Head teacher: Mr. Adrian Crossland

 Please request a copy of the Complaints Procedure, available from our school website or the school office.